Where I see patients (2)

 Perrin earned her medical degree at the University of Michigan Medical School.
 She completed a residency in pediatrics at UCSF Benioff Children's Hospital Oakland, followed by a fellowship in developmental-behavioral pediatrics at Stanford University School of Medicine.

 Perrin has a strong interest in international health.
 Before joining UCSF, she volunteered in Latin America and other parts of the world, assisting local health care providers.

 Perrin is a member of the advocacy committees of both the American Academy of Pediatrics California Chapter 1 and the Society for Developmental and Behavioral Pediatrics.
 She has co-led workshops and conferences to train pediatricians and other health care professionals in advocacy.

-Perrin is a Bay Area native who loves being active outdoors; she especially enjoys hiking with her dog.
+Perrin is a Bay Area native who loves being active outdoors; she especially enjoys hiking and cycling with her family.

 University of Michigan Medical School, MD, 2013